timothypratley/power-turtle/resources/public/conj2017-slides.md

   * It works great in Clojure
   * It relies on macro-writing macros, which does not work in ClojureScript
-  * So we made something new
+  * So we made something that works in both

 ---